skip to Main Content

 • Virtual Video Interview:

 • There will be a written essay, a presentation (which you will have submitted), 1:1 meeting with the current pharmacy resident(s), a large panel interview (8 to 12 interviewers), a small panel interview (2-4 interviewers) with patient cases and a Q&A session.
 You’ll have the opportunity to meet preceptors and pharmacy leaders during this virtual video interview.
 We will ask you to take a picture of your writing essay and send to us during the interview.
-You can send me an email with the essay immediately after the interview.
+You can send an email with the essay immediately after the interview.
 If you’d like to take notes during the interviews, I suggest that you have a folio with pen and paper.
 Please ensure that your paper and pen will be visible through the camera during the interview process.

 • On-Site Interview:

-• Phase II of interview process:
+• Phase II Match Process:

 Back to all programs